Cavity-mediated collective laser-cooling of a non-interacting atomic gas inside an asymmetric trap to very low temperatures: Derivation of effective cooling equations for the proposed cooling scheme

-To finally obtain an effective cooling equation for the time evolution of the slowly evolving phonon expectation values $m$ and $\zeta$, we now remove the $x$ and the $u$-expectation values in Eq.~(12) via an adiabatic elimination from the system dynamics.
-Doing so and setting the time derivatives of these variables equal to zero, we eventually find that
+To finally obtain an effective cooling equation for the time evolution of the slowly evolving phonon expectation values $m$ and $\zeta$, we now determine the $x$, $y$, $\tilde y$ and the $\tilde z$-expectation values in Eq.~(\ref{mbetadot}) via an adiabatic elimination.
+Considering the parameter regime in Eq.~(\ref{condi2}) and setting the time derivatives in Eq.~(\ref{ij1}) equal to zero, we find for example that